DeFidelity/Fideh-Jobs/README.md

 - Messaging ( Communication between and employer and employee not user to user )
 - Job Creation
 - Job application
+- Notification ( for new messages and new application)
 - ....

 ## Installation and How to use